Tianle97/myo-project-Aircraft-war/README.md

 ![](https://github.com/neroZWX/myo-project-Aircraft-war/blob/master/images/wave-out.gif)
 ### fist
 ![](https://github.com/neroZWX/myo-project-Aircraft-war/blob/master/images/fist.gif)

-In this game,you can use gesture wave in make aircraft to left,wave out to right,double tap to pause game and use gesture finger-speared to use bomb.
+In this game,you can use gesture wave in make aircraft to left

+wave out to right.

+double tap to pause game.

+finger-speared to use bomb.

 ## Hardware used in creating the application
 1. Myo-Armbard

  2.Bluetooth connector

  3.A windows Laptop.
 ## Architecture for the solution
 For reference to how to control the main characters of the game, I refer to the official C# game code released by myo.
 For example:make game mian character  to left